kwasielewska/PerQoDA/README.md

 The PerQoDA software is designed to test the quality of a dataset using permutation testing.
 The method is based on the network clssification problem and requires labeled dataset.

-You can use different ML supervised techniques and performnce metrics.
+You can use different ML supervised techniques and performance metrics.

 ### Output examples